 Large tracts of ancient forests once allowed woodland caribou to stay separate from deer and elk, this in turn protecting them from wolves and cougars, who normally stalk these other ungulates.
 Predation is rising, however, as logging opens and fragments the old-growth forests mountain caribou rely upon.
 Woodland caribou are also affected by winter mechanized recreation within their critical winter habitat.

 What we are doing

-As part of the Mountain Caribou Project, Conservation Northwest works closely with conservation groups in Canada to protect mountain caribou and their unique forested habitat.
+As part of the Mountain Caribou Project, Conservation Northwest works closely with conservation groups in Canada to protect woodland caribou and their unique forested habitat.
 Protection from snowmobiles in the Selkirks and an important new recovery plan agreement between the Canadian government and conservation groups for herds north of the border promise hope for a future for these animals.
 The recovery plan agreement in Canada is currently in the process of being legislated.

 More on mountain caribou

-- While barren-ground caribou migrate long distances seasonally, mountain caribou live within the same mountain forests.
+- While barren-ground caribou migrate long distances seasonally, woodland caribou live within the same mountain forests.
 To find food and escape predators, they climb high into the mountains in summer and descend into old growth forests during the chilly winter months.

-- Huge hooves keep mountain caribou "afloat" over deep snowpacks, giving them the "step-up" to browse tree lichens growing from the lowest branches of old-growth trees.
+- Huge hooves keep woodland caribou "afloat" over deep snowpacks, giving them the "step-up" to browse tree lichens growing from the lowest branches of old-growth trees.
 Tree lichens thrive in the moist, internal air within the forest canopies of the Inland Temperate Rainforest.